 During that long time of evil, the scrolls of the Old Testament were apparently lost.
-Jeremiah started his ministry in the 13th year of the godly king Josiah (Jeremiah 1:1).
-In the 18th year of Josiah, when the Temple was being refurbished after years of neglect, the scrolls of the Law were found in the Temple (2 Kings 22:8-10).
+Jeremiah started his ministry in the thirteenth year of the godly King Josiah (Jer.
+1:1-2).
+In the eighteenth year of Josiah, when the Temple was being refurbished after years of neglect, the scrolls of the Law were found in the Temple (2 Kings 22:8-10).
 It was the first time Josiah the king had seen the scrolls of the Law, as is apparent from his reaction and the reform that he then started (2 Kings 22:11-13).
 Since Jeremiah lived in Anathoth in Benjamin, only 5 miles or so from Jerusalem, it is almost certain that he had never seen the scrolls of the Law either.
 When Josiah read the scrolls, he started a kingdom-wide reform.
 When Jeremiah read the scrolls of the Lord, he “ate” them, and they were to him the joy and rejoicing of his heart.

 “for I am called by your name.”
 The Hebrew is literally, “for your name was called over me,” and the phrase seems to denote ownership, e.g., “I belong to you.”